shanyas10/Evaluating-gender-bias/README.md

 Code for the evaluation can be found [here](https://github.com/shanyas10/Evaluating-gender-bias/blob/master/Predictions.ipynb)

 ## Debiasing
+(Section 4)
 We augment gender-swapped sentences to the original training set and use it to train the model.
 For swapping, all the occupation-based entities from the original training set are identified.
-Gender specific words viz. he, boy, man are swapped with their opposite counterpart to create new sentences. ([Code](https://github.com/shanyas10/Evaluating-gender-bias/blob/master/Augmentation_Dataset_Creation.ipynb))
+Gender specific words viz. he, boy, man are swapped with their opposite counterpart to create new sentences.
+The augmented dataset can be created using this ([notebook](https://github.com/shanyas10/Evaluating-gender-bias/blob/master/Augmentation_Dataset_Creation.ipynb))

 ## Collaborators